Bryan Museum

-Opened in 2015, The Bryan Museum, located in the historic Galveston Orphans Home in Galveston, Texas, US, houses The Bryan Collection, one of the world's largest collections of historical artifacts, documents, and artwork relating to Texas and the American West.
+Opened in 2015, The Bryan Museum, located in the historic Galveston Orphans Home in Galveston, Texas, U.S., houses The Bryan Collection, one of the world's largest collections of historical artifacts, documents, and artwork relating to Texas and the American West.
 Assembled by J.P. and Mary Jon Bryan, the collection spans more than 12,000 years, with pieces ranging from ancient Native American cultural artifacts to modern twenty-first century objects.

 With approximately 70,000 items in total, the collection includes 20,000 rare books; more than 30,000 documents in Spanish, German, French, and English; three dozen saddles; over 250 antique firearms; several hundred spurs; a large collection of fine art, religious art, folk art, and portraits; exceedingly rare maps and artifacts, such as "cowboy" chaps; Native American stone tools and arrowheads; and a Spanish mission bell.

 The Bryan Museum presents a chronological history of Texas and the American West with a special emphasis on the Spanish influences in the region.
 In addition to its permanent galleries, the Museum also includes space for rotating special exhibits, a library, and an archive.

 History

-Humble Beginnings
+Humble beginnings

 The Bryan Collection, now housed in The Bryan Museum, arose from humble beginnings.
 At around age ten, J.P.
 Bryan acquired his first two pieces, a Moore's Patent Front Loading Revolver and a Sharps Patent Four-Barrel Derringer, to help in his imagined shootouts against the forces of evil.
 Both firearms still reside in the collection today.

 Bryan's interest in Texas history was always strong, given his family's connection to the Texas Revolution—Emily Austin Bryan Perry, Stephen F. Austin's sister, is Bryan's great-great-grandmother, and through her marriages, he is related to the Perry and Bryan families of Texas.

 While attending the University of Texas, Bryan started a rare book and printing business with a friend, John H. Jenkins.
 It was during this period that Bryan began to focus his collecting energies on Texana, although the exact nature of his collection remained undecided.

-The Early Years
+The early years

 Bryan's father, James Perry Bryan Sr., was also a prolific collector who had amassed a large collection of Texas maps, family documents, and artifacts.
 When Bryan's father sold his collection to the University of Texas in 1966, Bryan's own collecting pursuits began in earnest.

 He started with rare books, a business with which he had previous experience and a keen interest.
-Bryan's uncle, Judge Lewis Wilson of Brazoria County, willed his own impressive collection of Texas literature to him, providing Bryan with a strong foundation for his growing library.
+Bryan's uncle, Judge Lewis Wilson of Brazoria County, willed his impressive collection of Texas literature to him, providing Bryan with a strong foundation for his growing library.